Kargopolskiy Horse Grenadiers

 Drums were made in copper, the regimental coat of arms engraved in the front, bordered in red and blue, blue and white cords.

-Regimental Standard: green field fringed in gold; centre device consisting of a red and gold crown surmounting a gold shield bearing the regimental arms.
+Ordonnance Standard: green field fringed in gold; centre device: a crown surmounting a gold shield bearing the regimental arms.

 Großer Generalstab, Kriegsgeschichtliche Abteilung II (Publisher).
 Die Kriege Friedrichs des Großen, Part 3: Der Siebenjährige Krieg 1756–1763.
 Vol. 4 Groß-Jägersdorf und Breslau, Berlin 1902

 - chapter A: Das Kaiserlich Russiche Heer, page 1-46

 - appendix: supplement 1, Das Kaiserlich Russiche Heer, page 3-18

 Konstam, Angus, and Bill Younghusband: Russian Army of the Seven Years War, vol. 2, Osprey Military, London, Reed International, 1996

 Schirmer, Friedrich: Die Heere der kriegführenden Staaten 1756-1763, published by the KLIO-Landesgruppe Baden-Württemberg, Neuauflage 1989